mamun1188/B7A1/blog-2.md

 # How Generics Allow You to Build Reusable Components and Functions That Stay Strictly Typed
 ## Introduction

-In TypeScript, generics let you write flexible code that still keeps strong type safety.
+In TypeScript, generics let us write flexible code that still keeps strong type safety.
 Instead of locking a function or class to one specific type, generics allow it to work with any type while remembering what that type is.

-This makes your code reusable, scalable, and safe at the same time.
+This makes our code reusable, scalable, and safe at the same time.

 ## What Problem Do Generics Solve?

-Without generics, you often end up repeating code for different types or losing type safety using any.
+Without generics, we often end up repeating code for different types or losing type safety using any.

 Without Generics
 ```